mitreid-connect/trust-framework/Scenarios/Journal-of-Social-Media-for-Organizations.md

 * Commenters use Social Login to access MITRE Online Journal for Comments
  - Commenters Authorize MITRE Online Journal (OpenID Connect Client) to their IdP for Login
  - Commenters Revoke Authorization for MITRE Online Journal to their IdP for Login

+* Relationships between Roles
+ - Journal as User Authority for accounts and MITRE IdP
+ - Other

 ## Data:
 * IdP PII Released to MITRE: ("Basic User Info", Name/Email for Google, etc ...)